-- We acknowledge that under the standard terms and conditions for the employment of teachers there is no legal duty for them to administer or to supervise a child taking medication. - Administration of medicines by any member of the school staff is undertaken purely on a voluntary basis and individual decisions will be respected.
-However, appropriate training will be provided to every member of the school staff who have volunteered for and accepted this role.
-This training will take place before they start this role and will ensure that they are familiar with all administration of medication procedures. - Medicines will be administered that have been prescribed by a doctor or some other authorised person where it would be detrimental to a child's health if the medicine were not administered during the school day e.g. not Calpol. - It is extremely helpful, where possible, if medication can be prescribed in dose frequencies which enable it to be taken outside of school hours.
-Parents are requested to ask the prescribing doctor, chemist etc if such an arrangement is possible. - Non-prescription medicines will only be administered by staff if parents/carers have agreed in writing with the school and have signed consent for their child.
-Parents must sign to the effect that the medicine has been administered previously to the child without adverse effect.
-Parents can make arrangements at lunch time to administer the medication to their own child. - Pupils may under certain circumstances self-administer medicines e.g. asthma inhaler.
+- We acknowledge that under the standard terms and conditions for the employment of teachers there is no legal duty for them to administer or to supervise a child taking medication. - Administration of medicines by any member of the school personnel is undertaken purely on a voluntary basis and individual decisions will be respected.
+However, appropriate training will be provided to every member of the school personnel who has volunteered for and accepted this role.
+This training will take place before they start this role and will ensure that they are familiar with all administration of medication procedures. - Medicines that have been prescribed by a doctor or some other authorised person will be administered where it would be detrimental to a child's health if the medicine were not administered during the school day. - It is extremely helpful, where possible, if medication can be prescribed in dose frequencies which enable it to be taken outside of school hours.
+Parents are requested to ask the prescribing doctor, Pharmacist etc. if such an arrangement is possible. - Non-prescription medicines will only be administered by staff if parents/carers have agreed in writing with the school and have signed the Medical Care Plan for their child and for an agreed period of time.
+Parents can make arrangements at lunch time to administer the medication to their own child. - Pupils may under certain circumstances self-administer medicines.
 Those circumstances are, under the direct supervision of an appropriately trained member of staff.
 In practice, this means, instances such as taking their own inhaler, whilst watched by staff.
 As a school we follow the government recommendation, that children who are able take responsibility for managing their own medicine do so, within safe parameters.